 With 23 laps remaining, Lauda knew he was going to come under pressure from Prost.
 Over the next 10 laps, Prost scythed an average 0.8s per lap out of Lauda to close to just 2.551s behind.
-For a few laps, Lauda maintaining the gap before Prost attacked again, but on laps 62 and 63 he demolished the remaining lead.
+For a few laps, Lauda maintained the gap before Prost attacked again, but on laps 62 and 63 he demolished the remaining lead.
 Lauda had seven laps to hold on.

 But Lauda drove beautifully, attempting to time his approach to backmarkers to avoid being caught out and focusing his efforts on carrying good speed through the final corner to prevent Prost attacking on the run to the first corner.
 After all, at Zandvoort overtaking around the rest of the lap is very difficult.

 Prost was clambering all over the rear of the lead McLaren in the closing stages.
 But the closest he came to getting past came when Lauda was held up by the Osella of Huub Rothengatter through the fast Scheivak right-hander.
-About to go 14 laps down and therefore unclassified having made several early pitstops battling a battery problem, Rothengatter caused Lauda to check up.
+About to go 14 laps down and therefore unclassified, having made several early pitstops battling a battery problem, local driver Rothengatter caused Lauda to check up.
 Prost got a run, even putting the left wheels on the grass in the brief kink in the following straight before the entry to the esses as the McLarens came close to coming together, but couldn’t get through.